ScottishCovidResponse/data_pipeline_api_cpp/README.md

 EERA model specific header and demo
  2 files

-Some header only libraries are downloaded and copied into this repository for the moment.
+Some header only libraries are downloaded and copied into this repository for the moment.  `git submodule add -b master https://github.com/ToruNiina/toml11.git`
-+ json.hpp
++ json.hpp   download as a copy
-+ toml.hpp
++ toml.hpp    git submodule
-+ eigen3-hdf5.hpp
++ eigen3-hdf5.hpp  download as a copy, with modification

 This is C++ API is designed to be header-only, while dependency libraries need to be installed, see guide below.
 This API can be used  as a git submodule, or just copy this repo folder into specific model project, and then include this folder in the project root CMakeLists.txt.

+note: as git module is used, add `--recursive`when clone this repo, i.e. `git clone --recursive this_repo`. read more on using submodule: <https://www.vogella.com/tutorials/GitSubmodules/article.html>

-### Install dependency on Ubuntu 18.04
+### Install dependency on Ubuntu 18.04/20.04

 `sudo apt install libssl-dev, libpoco-dev, libhdf5-dev`
 optional: